YatsenkoOleksandr/eap-examples/Object-Relational-Structural/IdentityField/Notes.md

 Serialized LOB will suit better for a complex graph of objects that doesn't need to be queried within the relation database - it is usually easier to write and has better performance.

 Alternative to Identity Field is to extend Identity Map to maintain the correspondance - Identity Map will return key for an object, and return object by the key.

+## Example Notes

+### Integral Key

+- `DomainObject` - is a supertype for domain classes
+- `DomainObject.Id` - integral key which will be the same type across all domain classes
+- `Mapper` - supertype for data mappers

+### Compound Key

+- `Key` - represents compound key; has convenient constructors and methods for single key.
+- `DomainObject` - supertype for domain classes, has compound key.
+- References between `Order` and `LineItem` omitted for example simplicity.
+- Created helper methods to extract `LineItem` keys as `Key` extension methods (see `LineItemKeyExtension.cs`).
+- Omitted database interactions and key generation for example simplicity.
+- Override of `LineItem.Insert` method to throw an error violates Liskov Substitution principle.